Bumzeal/My_Python_Documentation/README.md

 # My_Python_Documentation
+###  INTRODDUCTION
-My python Documentation is a Repository that will expose you to All Task Solved by me using Python Programing Language
+My python Documentation is a Repository that will show you to All Task Solved by me using Python Programing Language

 ###  PYTHON FUNCTIONS